-C. Sales to Affiliates
+3. Sales to Affiliates

-We exclude comparison market sales to affiliated customers that are not made at arm's-length prices from our margin analysis because we consider them to be outside the ordinary course of trade.46 To test whether the respondents' comparison market sales are made at arm's-length prices, we compare the prices of sales of comparable merchandise to affiliated and unaffiliated customers, net of all rebates, movement charges, and direct selling expenses.
-Pursuant to 19 CFR 351.403(c) and in accordance with our practice, when the prices charged to an affiliated party are, on average, between 98 and 102 percent of the prices charged to unaffiliated parties for merchandise comparable to that sold to the affiliated party, we determine that the sales to the affiliated party are at arm's-length prices.47 Because Region reported sales to affiliates in the comparison market, we tested to see if those sales were made at arm's-length prices for our preliminary results.
-In the event they were not, we disregarded these sales for purposes of calculating weighted-average monthly normal values.
+We exclude comparison market sales to affiliated customers that are not made at arm's-length prices from our margin analysis because we consider them to be outside the ordinary course of trade.
+To test whether the respondents' comparison market sales are made at arm's-length prices, we compare the prices of sales of comparable merchandise to affiliated and unaffiliated customers, net of all rebates, movement charges, and direct selling expenses.
+Pursuant to 19 CFR 351.403(c) and in accordance with our practice, when the prices charged to an affiliated party are, on average, between 98 and 102 percent of the prices charged to unaffiliated parties for merchandise comparable to that sold to the affiliated party, we determine that the sales to the affiliated party are at arm's-length prices.
+Because neither Inmax nor Region reported sales to affiliates in the comparison market, we did not test to see if such sales were made at arm's-length prices for our preliminary results.

-D. Cost of Production
+4. Cost of Production